Global Strategy Lab

 The Global Strategy Lab is concerned with the most pressing global challenges.
 Directed by Steven J. Hoffman and based at York University and the University of Ottawa, the Lab focuses on three priorities:

-1. Generating evidence about different global strategies including when, how and why they can be used to tackle transnational health threats and social inequalities
+1. Generate evidence about different global strategies including when, how and why they can be used to tackle transnational health threats and social inequalities

-2. Developing new analytic, empirical and big data methods for evaluating complex global strategies and using them to draw new insights about how to implement global agreements, goals and policies
+2. Develop new analytic, empirical and big data methods for evaluating complex global strategies and use them to draw new insights about how to implement global agreements, goals and policies

-3. Translating research into evidence-based collective action by working with governments, civil society organizations and international agencies in developing their global strategies and training the next generation of strategic thinkers and leaders in global governance, law and politics
+3. Translate research into evidence-based collective action by working with governments, civil society organizations and international agencies to develop their global strategies and train the next generation of strategic thinkers and leaders in global governance, law and politics

 Antimicrobial-resistant pathogens arise from the overuse of antimicrobials in humans, agriculture, and the environment, rendering many existing antimicrobial treatments ineffective.
 Without concerted global collective action, the number of annual deaths due to resistant infections will continue to increase, as will the economic and social impacts of drug resistance.